happyyangyuan/YPA/README.md

 ```
 Please take a look at the annotation on class CustomerCondition_fuzzyName's name property:
 ```@DirectJPQL(jpqlFragments = "{alias}.name like :name") private String name;```
-* The```@DirectJPQL``` annotation:it tells YPA that if name is not empty string or null, the like jpql fragment shall placed in the where clause to make a like query;
+* The```@DirectJPQL``` annotation: if name is not an empty string or null, the like jpql fragment shall placed in the where clause to make a like query;
 * ```{alias}```: represents the entity class;
 * ```:name```: is the named parameter;
 * The final JPQL: ```select alias from Customer as alias where alias.name like :name```.